OpenRefine/OpenRefine/GOVERNANCE.md

 ## Member Election
 When voting for new Committers, Core Developer Group or Code of Conduct Committee members, start a new thread with a subject line starting with `[VOTE]` to indicate that a formal vote has been requested on the [developer discussion list](https://forum.openrefine.org/c/dev/8) and use the `election` tag.
 In your message, indicate
 * The name of the individual nominated with their GitHub or forum username
-* For which group you are nominating this person (Committers, Core Developer or Code of Conduct Committee)
+* Which group you are nominating this person (Committers, Core Developer or Code of Conduct Committee)
 * Why are you nominating this person?
 You can list significant contributions and adherence to OpenRefine governance.

 See, for example [this message](https://forum.openrefine.org/t/nominating-sunilnatraj-to-be-part-of-the-openrefine-github-organization/1914)

-Voting is open for 72 hours to provide an opportunity for all concerned persons to participate, regardless of their geographic location.
+Voting is open for seven days to provide an opportunity for all concerned persons to participate, regardless of their geographic location.

 Only eligible voters have a binding vote.
 Votes are expressed as
 - +1: yes
 - 0: I will not oppose the nomination.
 - -1: no, I oppose the nomination.
-All -1 votes must be justified.
+All -1 votes must be explained.

 The results must be positive for the person to be elected.